DuCheng2018/vimrc/README.md

 ```
 ./configure --with-features=huge --enable-pythoninterp --enable-rubyinterp --enable-luainterp --enable-perlinterp --with-python-config-dir=/usr/lib/python2.7/config/ --enable-gui=gtk2 --enable-cscope --enable-fail-if-missing
 ```
-rember to change the `with-pyton-config-dir`
+remmber to change the `with-pyton-config-dir`

 if python3 is wanted: (recommanded, may be used in YCM)